marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 All Clients MUST have their IPv6 link-local address (LLA) and IPv6 globally unicast address (GUA) assigned by the IXP.
-They MAY set these addresses up on the respective interfaces wihle their already established BGP sessions are still able to run.
+They MAY set these addresses up on the respective interfaces while their already established BGP sessions are still able to run.

 These assignments MUST be unique, such that for any two triples `(MAC, LLA, GUA)` and `(MAC', LLA', GUA')` it holds that